Use the Online Station Search to find emission testing stations, repair stations and stations that offer registration renewals

 Vehicles registered as a Classic Rod, Classic Vehicle or Old Timer and driven 5,000 miles or less per year.
 The owner must file an odometer affidavit each year

-Mail this with your annual renewal or you may renew in person.
+Mail the EC 018 and Declarations page with your annual renewal or you may renew in person.
 Your registration renewal notice will list

 "Smog Check Required" each year.
 You will not be able to use alternate renewals.
 You must renew in person or by mail.
-If you drive the vehicle more than 5,000 miles in one year, you must obtain an emission inspection if your vehicle and region require it.
+If you do not meet the driving restrictions listed above, you need to obtain an emissions inspection, renew in person and obtain a different license plate style.

 If you have received a failing emission test within the last 90 days, you will not be able to obtain the license plates for the emission exemption.

 To obtain the plates and exemption, you must complete one of the following applications and the vehicle must meet the requirements listed:

 $36 Personalized Plate Fee if ordering personalized plates

 $6 Pollution Control Fee for vehicles registered in Clark and Washoe counties

 $5 Substitute Plate Fee if the vehicle is currently registered in Nevada